chaofengqing/chao_lab/content/resources/guidelines/index.md

   - Relax, no hard feelings, and move on.

 ## No gift policy
 This deserves a separate section.
-In short, Dr. Chao do not accept any gift, regardless of its value, from any lab mates.
+In short, Dr. Chao does not accept any gift, regardless of its value, from any lab mates.

-The YouTube video describes exactly how Dr. Chao will respond if one force a gift on up her.
+The YouTube video describes exactly how Dr. Chao will respond if one forces a gift on up her.
 {{< youtube hAvVQVCF2os title = "Brooklyn Nine-Nine - Amy Gets a Gift for Holt">}}

 ## Contributors of this page